juliogomez/netdevops/README.md

 -  oper_status: up
 ```

 In summary, using Robot we have been able to define the desired test case using very intuitive and natural language for the desired profiling.
-The received outcome is also very clear when debugging possible network issues and even offer HTML reporting that you can easily consume and share. __Really cool tool!__
+The resulting outcome is also very clear when debugging possible network issues and even offer HTML reporting that you can easily consume and share. __Really awesome tool!__

 If you want to learn more about how Genie network profiling can help you manage and debug issues in your network, please check [this fantastic lab](https://github.com/hpreston/netdevops_demos/blob/master/genie-cli-1/README.md) and also [this one](https://github.com/CiscoTestAutomation/CL-DevNet-2595).
 Both offer you the option to run them on _mocked devices_, so you don't actually need a reserved sandbox environment... how cool is that?